Machinists (NOC 7231) may also be called:

 Where Can This Job Lead?

 Many individuals start in entry-level positions, such as machine setters.
-Once in entry-level positions, these workers may then become machinist apprentices.
-Some workers may also begin as apprentices.
-Workers become certified machinists once they have completed an apprenticeship program.
-After several years of experience as a certified machinist, tool and die maker, or machining tool operator, workers may become machining and tooling inspectors.
+Once in entry-level positions, you may then become a machinist apprentice.
+You may also begin as an apprentice and become a certified machinist once you have completed your apprenticeship program.
+After several years of experience as a certified machinist, tool and die maker, or machining tool operator, you may become machining and tooling inspectors.